IODeep: an IOD for the introduction of deep learning in the DICOM standard: IODeep architecture

-Nevertheless, our implementation can be easily rearranged according to the indications of the WG-23 work item.
-In this scenario, Algorithm~\ref{alg_match_nn} can be devised as a service discovery procedure that is available at a known endpoint on the service infrastructure.
-Such an URI is the only thing the PACS platform has to know, and IODeep stores the information used to call the Application Programming Interface (API) at the service discovery endpoint.
+Nevertheless, we rearranged our implementation according to the indications of the WG-23 work item.
+The software architecture of this solution is reported in figure~\ref{fig:service-architecture}.
+In this scenario, Algorithm~\ref{alg_match_nn} has been redesigned to provide a service discovery REST API (Application Programming Interface) and it is available at a known endpoint on the service infrastructure.
+Such an URI is the only thing the PACS platform has to know, and IODeep stores the information used to call the API at the service discovery endpoint.
 This interaction provides the platform with the endpoint of the selected DNN service.
-The PACS platform calls the API at the service endpoint passing the slice, and the information for checking the tensor shape stored in the selected IODeep.
-Finally the selected DNN service runs the Algorithm~\ref{alg_roi_pred}.
-This scenario does not need to store network information in the IODeep architecture as we can assume that all the networks are already instanced in the DNN back-end.
-Moreover, the IODeep architecture could be a useful guide to define a new ``DICOM component'' in the OAM architecture.
+The PACS platform calls the DNN service API at the service endpoint passing the slice, and the information for checking the tensor shape stored in the selected IODeep.
+Finally, the selected DNN service runs the Algorithm~\ref{alg_roi_pred}.
+This service architecture does not need to store network information in the IODeep architecture as we can assume that all the networks are already instanced in the DNN back-end.
+In our implementation the PACS server, the client, and each REST service run in separate Docker containers that communicate throughusing a virtual LAN defined through the YAML configuration file.
+The actual containers can be deployed on either a single machine or a cluster.
+We choose explicitly this kind of infrastructure because we strongly believe that effective extension of the service architecture to the training/fine-tuning scenario can be achieved only in a LAN context where the concerns related to the connection bandwidth are negligible.